-For 16-19 year-olds interested in volunteering their time on a Conservation & Environment project, Projects Abroad also offers unique Short-term Special programmes in Kenya and Southern Africa, where students have the opportunity to remove invasive plants and collect scientific data about the wildlife living on the reserve.
+For 16-19 year-olds interested in volunteering their time on a Conservation & Environment project, Projects Abroad also offers unique High School Special programmes in Kenya and Southern Africa, where students have the opportunity to remove invasive plants and collect scientific data about the wildlife living on the reserve.

 Conservation & Environment Projects in:

 Come and help us to conserve local wildlife in Southern Africa.
 Live and work in a game reserve with opportunities to conserve elephants, hyenas, and many other species of plants and animals.

 Join a conservation project in the world's ultimate safari destination and experience the side of Kenya that the tourists don't get to see.
 Assist with protecting and researching the endangered African wildlife in Kenya's Rift Valley.